CircleCI Trial Installation

 - Custom TCP 8800

 - (Optional) To enable developers to SSH into builds for debugging purposes, open ports 64535-65535 for Custom TCP.

 - You should now be looking at the Launch Status Page.
 From here you can select View Instances to jump to your AWS dashboard and see the full details of your trial instance.
-Once the instance is up and running, go to the public or private IP address or hostname for the VM and click Get Started to complete the rest of the guided installation process for CircleCI.
+Once the instance is up and running, go to the public or private IP address or hostname and click Get Started to complete the rest of the guided installation process for CircleCI.
 Note: your browser may warn you that the Get Started link is unsafe.

 - Choose an SSL certificate option and enter a hostname if relevant.
 This is where you can upload the licence file you were provided with when you signed up for your CircleCI account.
 Otherwise, by default, all machines in a CircleCI installation verify SSL certificates for the GitHub Enterprise instance.

-- Note: If you are using a self-signed cert, or using a custom CA root, select the HTTPS (with self-signed certificate) option in the System Console at port 8800.
+- Note: If you are using a self-signed cert, or using a custom CA root, please see the certificates document for a script to add the information to the CircleCI truststore.

 - Once you have uploaded your CircleCI licence file you can decide how to secure your admin console.
 You have three options:

 - Anonymous admin access to the console, anyone on port8800 can access. (not-recommended).

 - Set a password that can be used to securely access the admin console (recommended).